IsaiPortillo/DesingElements/README.md

 # DesingElements
-Application created with android studio, where some of the Design Elements that can be implemented with this IDE were made/Aplicacion creada con Android Studio, Con algunos elementos de diseños que este probee
+Application created with android studio, where some of the Design Elements that can be implemented with this IDE were made/Aplicacion creada con Android Studio, Con algunos elementos de diseños que este provee

 Some of the design elements are/Algunos elementos de Diseño son: